The Rise and Fall of Hyconn: Lessons Learned from Startup

 Shark Tank: From Firestarters to Missed Opportunities

 Hyconn’s appearance on Shark Tank was a turning point.
-The founder pitched the product to a panel of billionaire investors, whether you decide to ignore this or go full-bore into rolling out our solution securing an offer from Mark Cuban: $1.25 million for 100% of the consumer side of the business, plus a royalty for the founder.
+The founder pitched the product to a panel of billionaire investors, in the end securing an offer from Mark Cuban: $1.25 million for 100% of the consumer side of the business, plus a royalty for the founder.

 Why the Deal Looked Promising

-• Consumer Market Expansion: The deal allowed the founder to target the firefighting part although exploiting Cuban’s team for consumer distribution.
+- Consumer Market Expansion: The deal allowed the founder to target the firefighting part while exploiting Cuban’s team for consumer distribution.

 But, despite the on-air handshake, the deal fell apart during post-show negotiations.
 Reports suggest differences in vision and expectations between Cuban’s team and Hyconn’s founder led to the deal’s dissolution.